 2 t dried oregano

 1. Warm the olive oil, and melt the butter with it, over medium-low heat in a skillet.

 2. Add the onion and saute until translucent.

 3. Add the garlic and cook a few minutes.

 4. Add the bell pepper and cook until the pepper has softened slightly.

 5. Add the tomatoes and zucchini and cook until the zucchini has softened.

-6. Add the basil, oregano, white wine, and vegetable stock.
+6. Add the basil, oregano, white wine, vegetable stock and smoked Spanish paprika.
 Simmer for about 10 minutes over medium-low heat until most of the liquid has evaporated yet the vegetables are not mushy.